worasuch/db_alpha_interface/README.md

 ```

 Where id_1 is the first joint, sequentially to id_7 which is the gripper.

 NOTE: There is a limited safe range of the gripper (id_7) which is between -1.00 and -3.14.
 Any values outside this range may cause damage to the gripper

-Before running any of the above code, the USB latency between the computer and the manipulator must be lowered.
-Run the following
-terminal commands to resolve this:
+Before running any of the above code, the **USB latency between the computer and the robot** must be lowered.
+Run the following terminal commands to resolve this: